 On the other hand, many teachers view assessment guiding their practice through the use of daily assessment practices like math journals, exit cards or other ways of collecting information while the learning is still happening.
 It is really important to note that these forms of assessment can look very different from teacher to teacher, or from lesson to lesson.
 In my post titled Exit Cards: What do yours look like?
 I shared 4 different types of information we often collect between lessons.
 I really think the type of information we collect says a lot about our own beliefs and our reflections on this evidence will likely form the type of experiences we have the next day.

 When we use assessments like these regularly, we are probably more likely to stay on track with our curriculum Standards, however, what we do with this the information the next day will completely depend on the type of information we collect.

 A third way to think of “assessment driving instruction” is to think of the in-the-moment decisions we make.
 For example, classrooms that teach THROUGH problem solving will likely use instructional practices that help us use in-the-moment assessment decisions.
-Take for example The 5 Practices: for Orchestrating Productive Mathematics Discussions (linked here is a free copy of the book).
-Here are the 5 Practices and brief explanation about how each might be useful as part of the assessment of our students.
+Take for example The 5 Practices: for Orchestrating Productive Mathematics Discussions listed below, might be useful as part of the assessment of our students.

 • Do the problem yourself.

 • Which problems will most likely be the most useful in addressing the mathematics?